seclution/hetzner_dyndns/README.md

 - `LOG_MAX_BYTES` – maximum size of the log file before rotation (default 1048576)
 - `LOG_BACKUP_COUNT` – number of rotated log files to keep (default 3)
 - `LISTEN_PORT` – port the application listens on (default `80`)
+- `ALLOWED_ZONES` – comma-separated list of domain zones allowed for updates (empty means all zones are allowed)

 ## Client